 - 4 tsp fresh lemon juice, for drizzling

 - Cook the soba noodles for a few minutes in water and rinse twice under cold water.
 Spoon cooked soba noodles on a plate and set aside.

 - Peel the grapefruit, quarter lengthwise and remove the thin membrane around each slice.
 Set aside.

 - Place the asparagus on a cutting board and chop in half.
-Then add them to the plate with the soba noodles.
+Then add to the plate with the soba noodles.